Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 12. Milkmaids (Burchardia umbellata)

-Best for: Temperate and inland regions, particularly in gardens with dry summers and well-drained soils that are not heavily amended.
+Small, star-shaped white flowers sit above fine foliage and register as light points of colour.
+Suits temperate and inland regions, particularly gardens with dry summers and well-drained soils that are not heavily amended.
+Works well in pots.

 Create a soft, pastel cottage garden with Australian native plants > News and Resources > Minimalist Gardener > Milkmaids